-Carrie Elvey is a naturalist at TWC.
+Carrie Elvey is the senior naturalist at TWC.
 Carrie spent her childhood wandering the woods, bringing frogs and snakes home in her pockets.
 Today, she has 20 years of experience sharing her love of the great outdoors.
 During and after her years as a Biology and secondary education major at Hiram College she spent a few years doing field work in Suriname, Trinidad, and Alaska and teaching inner city youth at the Manice Education Center, a residential outdoor school in Massachusetts.
 In 2000, Carrie returned to Holmes County and began work as a naturalist at The Wilderness Center, where she spends her days teaching and helping others to enjoy nature (and filling her pockets with frogs and snakes).

 To contact Carrie: Carrie@wildernesscenter.org